Laguna Larga

 Laguna Larga is a town and municipality in the Impira District of the Río Segundo Department, Córdoba Province, Argentina, 55 km from the provincial capital, Córdoba.

 It is beside National Route 9, 4 km from the Rosario-Córdoba Highway and 12 km from the RP 10, which connects with National Route 158 of Mercosur.

 Its urban plant is 150 ha in size, in a checkerboard pattern with a service street that divides it into two smaller blocks, with 225 blocks.
 National Route 9, parallel to the Nuevo Central Argentino (NCA) railroad tracks, divides the town into north and south sectors.
 The north has more economic activity, while the south is basically residential.
-Sportspeople such as Paulo Dybala and Thiago Prieto Acosta were born in Laguna Larga.
+Sportspeople such as Paulo Dybala and Thiago Prito Acosta were born in Laguna Larga.

 Geography

 Laguna Larga is in the western part of the Río Segundo Department, in Córdoba Province, Argentina.
 It is bordered on the north by Costa Sacate, on the east by Impira, on the west by Lagunilla and Pilar, and on the south by Manfredi.